monosay/docs/docs/get-started.md

 <img src="/img/svg/tasks.svg" width="200" />

-Integration is an easy via {mono}say Platform even you are not using a Framework for your Bot.
+Integration is an easy task via {mono}say Platform even if you are not using a Framework for your Bot.

-We will tell you how to integrate your bot via {mono}say with Bot Frameworks and also API.
+We will explain you how to integrate your bot with {mono}say with Bot Frameworks and also API.

-[<i class="fas fa-book"></i> Click here](api.html) and see the API documentation.
+[<i class="fas fa-book"></i> Click here](api.html) to see the API documentation.